hunter-meloche/sd-diffusion-and-dragons/README.md

 # Diffusion and Dragons
 ## About
 This is in early testing.
 As of now, all it does is take a simple natural language prompt and make a more detailed one, either as descriptive paragraphs or intricate image prompts.
-You need to manually put your [openAI API key](https://platform.openai.com/account/api-keys) into [main.py](https://github.com/hunter-meloche/sd-diffusion-dragons/blob/fd7337df5107b2626ce4e703f7fc8089a8483665/scripts/main.py#L9).
+You need to input your [openAI API key](https://platform.openai.com/account/api-keys) the first time you use DnD.
 I'll be adding a button through the UI that takes care of this for you later on.
 Shoutout to [controlnet](https://github.com/Mikubill/sd-webui-controlnet) and [text2prompt](https://github.com/toshiaki1729/stable-diffusion-webui-text2prompt) because I frankensteined your code together to make this.

 ![image](https://user-images.githubusercontent.com/123516285/226503708-4c0cc703-023d-4e57-960a-1bd6efafaac7.png)